Aarushi-iitm/python-programming-questions/Question3.md

 ---
-title: Remedial Classes: Students with Scores Below 50 in atleasst one subject and Gender-Wise Count
+title: "Remedial Classes: List of Students with Scores Below 50 and Gender-Wise Count"
 ---

 # Problem Statement